isomerpages/moe-presbyterianhigh/_about-us/Our Identity/Mission, Vision & Values.md

 deed.&nbsp;</p>
 <p>The Burning Bush and school motto therefore remind us of God’s presence
-and faithfulness, and that we are part of the community of Christians in Presbyterian Churches all over the world.&nbsp; They encourage us to be honest and upright, and to exemplify the school values with God as our Creator and Guide.&nbsp;</p>
+and faithfulness, and that we are part of the community of Christians in Presbyterian Churches all over the world.&nbsp; It encourages us to be honest and upright, and to exemplify the school values with God as our Creator and Guide.&nbsp;</p>
 <p></p>